Eldalie/DataViz/ProcessBook.md

 To do in the process book:

-- [On going] Overview, motivation, target audience
+- [Ok] Overview, motivation, target audience
-- [] Related work and inspiration
+- [Ok] Related work and inspiration
-- [] Questions: What am I trying to show this my viz?
+- [Ok] Questions: What am I trying to show this my viz?
-- [] Dataset: where does it come from, what are you processing steps?
+- [Ok] Dataset: where does it come from, what are you processing steps?
-- [] Exploratory data analysis: What viz have you used to gain insights on the data?
+- [Ok] Exploratory data analysis: What viz have you used to gain insights on the data?
 - [] Designs: What are the different visualizations you considered?
 Justify the design decisions you made using the perceptual and design principles.
 - [Ongoing] Did you deviate from your initial proposal? (it’s ok)
+- [] Implementation: Describe the intent and functionality of the interactivevisualizations you implemented.
+Provide clear and well-referenced imagesshowing the key design and interaction elements.
+- [] Evaluation: What did you learn about the data by using yourvisualizations?
+How did you answer your questions?
+How well does your visualization work, and how could you further improve it?

 ## Introduction